evkx/evkx.github.io/content/models/ford/puma/puma_gen-e/_index.md

 ## Interior

+The interior of the Ford Puma Gen-E is functional, featuring medium-quality materials in several areas instead of hard plastic.
+A standout feature is the split-level center console, which separates the driver and passenger while offering convenient storage and enhanced functionality.
+You can choose between different types of seat materials and interior styling.
+You can choose between several interior designs.

 ### Seats

 The Ford Puma Gen-E accommodates five passengers with two front seats and a three-seat bench in the rear.